 Indeed, in the case of a dead heat, all tied horses are declared winners.
 But the payout becomes proportionately divided based on the odds, with more winnings being handed out to those who bet on the longer-odds horse.
 In essence, a dead heat means you could end up with a higher return or a lower return than originally.

-For example, if there is £1,000 in winnings to pay out and two horses won the race, £500 goes to those who backed the shorter-odds horse (2/1, 3.0) and £500 goes to those who backed the longer-odds horse (10/1, 11.0).
+If there is £1,000 in winnings to pay out and two horses won the race, £500 goes to those who backed the shorter-odds horse (2/1, 3.0) and £500 goes to those who backed the longer-odds horse (10/1, 11.0).
 Yet, as there are five times as many bettors who backed the shorter-odds horse, they get a smaller share of the £500 each and those who bet on the 10/1 shot get a five-times larger payout.